 A hot steamy sweet potato fresh from the oven is one of my favorite treats.
-I learned how to cook sweet potatoes a few years ago and have nailed down the perfect process.
+I have nailed down the perfect process!
 And bonus it’s really simple to bake a sweet potato!
 I like to enjoy mine with some whipped butter and a steak salad.
 Mmmmmm.
 You guys, my mouth is watering.

 Oven Baked Sweet Potato Ingredients

 - Sweet Potato – any size sweet potato works, but keep in mind the larger the sweet potato the longer it will take to cook.
 When I first learned how to roast a sweet potato I would do the biggest one I could find.
 But now I like to prepare a smaller sweet potato, or several, so they don’t take as long.

 - Oil – We are fans of olive oil, but butter, ghee, rendered bacon fat, coconut oil, or other vegetable oil would work too.